TempAqua/TempAqua_App/doc/USAGE.md

 3. In the code window, click on the green arrow in the menu bar above.
 4. Click "Run" on the new window that appears.

-### tempAqua_archiving.py

-This script performs the following actions:

-- It validates the project by ensuring that it contains at least four layers, with at least two layers ending with '_archive', and at least two layers with names containing "media".
-- It transfers new or modified features from the normal table to the archived counterpart.